Battle of Bali

 The Battle of Bali was fought in 1532 between Adalite forces under Vizier Addoli and the Abyssinian army under Addalih, Governor of Bali.

 Prelude

-After the Adalites subjugated and islamized the Dawaro region under the command of Hussain Al-Gaturi, Imam Ahmed Gurey sent order for Vizier Addoli, the Second-in-command of the Dawaro expedition, to go down to Bali and conquer it.
+After the Adalites subjugated and islamized the Dawaro region under the command of Hussain Al-Gaturi, Imam Ahmad ibn Ibrahim sent order for Vizier Addoli, the Second-in-command of the Dawaro expedition, to go down to Bali and conquer it.
 Upon reaching Bali and that the Abyssinian governor of Bali, Addalih, was camped in the town of Zallah on the bank of the Shebelle River, Addoli sent him a message ordering him to surrender and pay the Jizya.
 Addalih refused stating he was unimpressed with the small size of Addoli's army and ordered his men to bring their families with them in order to prevent fleeing.
-The two armies met at Zallah on Dhul Hijjah 938 AH which corresponds to July or August 1532.
+The two armies met at Zallah on Dhu'l-Hijja 938 AH which corresponds to July or August 1532.

 Battle

 The two armies clashed fiercely with the Adalites having the upper hand until Addalih was flung from his horse by a Somali cavalryman and then beheaded.
 Seeing the death of their commander the Abyssinian forces broke and fled.
 As they fled the Adalites slew innumerable fleeing Abyssinian soldiers and captured all their belongings.
 The Muslim women rode behind their menfolk on mules and helped to capture prisoners.
 By the end of the battle each woman would boast that they had captured 5 Abyssinian soldiers.